End-to-end data pipeline

 Pipeline Overview:

-1. Data Collection - Enumerate transaction signatures for monitored accounts, fetch full transaction data with logs via Helius RPC, and store in compressed daily cache files
+- Collect - Enumerate transaction signatures for monitored accounts, fetch full transaction data with logs via Helius RPC, store in compressed daily cache files

 Processing Model:

-All processing happens offline in a separate backend repository.
-The frontend displays pre-computed results as static JSON files, ensuring fast load times regardless of data volume.
-This architecture enables complex multi-dimensional analysis while maintaining simple, reliable hosting.
+All processing happens "offline", means once a day after midnight UTC in a separate backend repository which is not public.
+The frontend displays pre-computed JSON files, so page loads are fast regardless of data volume.

 What Gets Monitored

-• Wallet addresses - Key addresses involved in protocol operations
+- Wallet addresses - Key addresses involved in protocol operations or vesting

 The specific accounts monitored depend on the analysis objective.
 Revenue analysis tracks treasury addresses.
 Staking analysis monitors staking program interactions.
 Position analysis follows liquidity pool accounts.